jjcamp/mdgt-js/README.md

 to the node ecosystem.

-Although **mdgt.js** isn't quite usable yet, you can still give it a try by running `node . [provider] [query]` from inside its directory.
-E.g.
-`node . wp Node.js` will retrieve the title and synopsis of the Node.js Wikipedia entry.
+Although **mdgt.js** isn't quite usable yet, you can still give it a try by installing with `mdgt install -g`, and running `mdgt [provider] [query]` from the project root.
+E.g. `mdgt wp Node.js` will retrieve the title and synopsis of the Node.js Wikipedia entry.

 Providers
 ---------